 What happened to Long's DNA?

-The New York Times recently published Long's story, explaining he needed to undergo a bone marrow transplant after he discovered he had acute myeloid leukemia — cancer that stops the body from producing blood normally.
+According to The New York Times, Long needed a bone marrow transplant after he was diagnosed with acute myeloid leukemia and myelodysplastic syndromes— both of which stop the body from producing blood normally.

 What does this mean for forensics?

 Long's case raises a few questions, namely, what does this mean for the future of forensics?

 DNA samples are sometimes used in court cases as evidence.
 If innocent people's DNA is showing up at crime scenes due to bone marrow transplants, forensic scientists have an interesting case on their hands.
 Tens of thousands of people get bone marrow transplants every year.
 Obviously, they all don't go on to commit crimes, but that leaves the potential for wrongful convictions.

 It's happened before.
 When Abirami Chidambaram worked for the Alaska State Scientific Crime Detection Laboratory in Anchorage, said heard about one such scenario.
 As she told the NYT, a victim of sexual assault reported her attacker to the police.
 But the authorities were skeptical because the analysis showed DNA from two different attackers, not one.
 Eventually, the police determined that the second profile had come from her bone marrow donor.